61st Army (Soviet Union)

-The 61st Army was a field army of the Red Army and the Soviet Ground Forces.
+The 61st Army (Russian: 61-я армия) was a field army of the Red Army and the Soviet Ground Forces.
 It was created in 1941 and disbanded in 1945.
 It took part in Operation Bagration and the Riga Offensive of 1944.

 Structure during the Battle of Kursk

 During the Battle of Kursk the army was part of the Bryansk Front.